 We would definitely recommend playing in a wide open space where possible.

-In Strategic Combat players will marshal the forces of the Republic, Rebel Alliance and Resistance against the might of the Separatists, Empire and First Order on the floor, while Holochess, as you might expect is the change play the game first seen A New Hope.
+In Strategic Combat players marshal the forces of the Republic, Rebel Alliance and Resistance against the might of the Separatists, Empire and First Order on the floor, while Holochess, as you might expect, gives you the chance play the boardgame first seen A New Hope.

-Augmented reality is still in its infancy at the moment, with devices like Hololens sitting out of reach of many.
-This does offer a fun experience and a much cheaper way to experience what everyone is talking about, but it will be interesting to see whether, with further play, it has enough on offer to justify the price tag.
+However, other AR devices are even more expensive, with devices like Hololens sitting out of reach of many.
+So, in comparison, this does offer a fun experience and a much cheaper way to experience what everyone is talking about.

 It also seems that Lenovo and Disney is coming good on its promise to deliver further content, to help justify the price tag in the long run.

 For some, just the chance to wield a Lightsaber in the best way possible for now will be good enough.